Triamec/Acquisition/README.md

 [![TAM - API](https://img.shields.io/static/v1?label=TAM&message=API&color=b51839)](https://www.triamec.com/en/tam-api.html)

-The acquisition sample is a .NET Windows Forms application demonstrating how to record data from your devices using the Triamec Advanced Motion (TAM Software).
+The acquisition sample is a .NET Windows Forms application demonstrating how to record data from your devices using the Triamec Advanced Motion (TAM) Software.

-The servo-drive is either recording continously (if no axis movement is chosen) or on a velocity trigger by an endless forth-and-back move sequence.
+The servo-drive is either recording continuously (if no axis movement is chosen) or on a velocity trigger by an endless forth-and-back move sequence.
 The recorded data is shown in a chart.
 By default, data is recorded at the highest possible rate.

 *Caution: you may harm your hardware when executing sample applications without adjusting configuration values to your hardware environment.
 Please read and follow the recommendations below before executing any sample application.*